 - Unity Dash >> Search for Startup >>Add/Remove/Edit as you like

 2. Install Preload

-Preload is a handy tool that runs in the system background and having artificial intelligence to understand the behavior of the system user.
-This how it loads the application very fast depending on how often the user is using the application.
-Follow the command from the Terminal to install preload in Ubuntu.
+Preload is a background system tool that uses artificial intelligence to understand the behavior of the system user.
+This results in faster loading times for applications, depending on how often they are used.
+To install preload in Ubuntu, follow the command from the Terminal:

-If you have less RAM on your machine, you should make a swap partition during the initial Ubuntu installation.
-Normally Swap partition is made double in according to your actual RAM.
-If you have 2 GB RAM, then the Swap Partition will be 4 GB.
+If your machine has less RAM, you should make a swap partition during the initial Ubuntu installation.
+Normally, the Swap partition is made to be double the size of the actual RAM.
+For example, If you have 2 GB of RAM, then the Swap Partition will be 4 GB in total size.

-This partition will use your HDD as RAM to speed up application launching and background system process.
-Discard making this Swap partition if you have RAM of more than 4 GB.
+This partition will use your HDD as RAM to speed up the launching of applications and background processes.
+Do not create this Swap partition if you have more than 4 GB RAM.

 Run the following command.